Algeria in World War II: Algerian Political Parties Stance on WW2

 In 1939, the state of French politics in Algeria proved ineffective, failing to address critical issues.
 Economic instability loomed large, with the specter of famine looming, while calls for equal rights from patriots went unheeded.
 Attempts to revoke draconian laws fell on deaf ears in the French Parliament, and even proposed reforms like the Blum Viollette proposal faltered.
 Consequently, tensions escalated, leading to the dissolution of the Algerian Communist Party.
 Furthermore, the Association of Algerian Muslim Ulema declined to support France in the war.
 Moreover, the establishment of the North African Revolutionary Committee by People's Party militants exacerbated the situation.
 This committee, aligned with the Nazis, advocated for Algerian collaboration with the Nazis to expel France from Algeria.
 Consequently, a significant number of Algerian militants were swayed to join the Nazi cause against France.
 As a result, France closed the Algerian People's Party in September 1939.

 People's Party

 Prior to the outbreak of World War II, the People's Party had already been shuttered, with 28 of its leaders apprehended on October 4, 1939.
 However, following the Vichy regime's acquisition of Algeria subsequent to the Battle of France, the party was reinstated.
 The People's Party was once again closed in May 1945, following a significant demonstration in Algiers involving 20,000 protestors.

 Association of Algerian Muslim Ulema

 During the war, the Association of Muslim Ulema refused any cooperation with France.
 However, the passing of Abdelhamid ibn Badis while under house arrest left the association in need of new leadership, leading to Bashir Al Ibrahimi's ascension.
-The allegiance of the association during World War II remains uncertain they may have adopted a neutral stance.
+While the allegiance of the association during World War II remains uncertain, they may have adopted a neutral stance.